This 10 days in China, Beijing to Shanghai itinerary is a guest post from Jenn

 Humble Administrator’s Garden

 This isn’t a regular garden.
-It’s one of the four most famous gardens in all of China and a World Cultural Heritage site.
+It’s one of the four most famous in all of China and a World Cultural Heritage site.

 Built in 1509 during the Ming Dynasty, the garden is full of winding paths, ponds, old trees, bridges, and different varieties of flowers.
 Spend a few hours here enjoying the garden.